Analysis Functions Overview

 split Computed

-standard deviation Window and Aggregate
+standard deviation Window and Aggregate sample standard deviation

-standard error Window, Aggregate, and Computed
+standard error Window, Aggregate, and Computed stddev_samp(x) / sqrt(count(x))

 sum Window and Aggregate